-Anyway!
-I just finished reading Modern Romance and thought it’d be the perfect time to share a little review of sorts here.
-My tiny, tiny forays into blogging about dating and singledom on Daisybutter have always gone down well and this book almost entirely encapsulates a whole wealth of my thoughts towards dating.
-I’d like to think I’m beyond playing mind games via the modern medium of text message but, you know, even not playing games is a game in itself.
+Anyway, I just finished reading Modern Romance and thought it’d be the perfect time to share a little review.
+My tiny, tiny forays into blogging about dating and singledom on Daisybutter have always gone down well and this book encapsulates almost entirely my thoughts towards dating.
+I’d like to think I’m beyond playing mind games via the modern medium of text message but, apparently, even not playing games is a game in itself.

 I’d heard much about Modern Romance from my well-meaning colleagues, who get to hear about my misguided endeavours every Monday.
 However, I had always pushed it aside as an embarrassing self-help book, as I’d never heard of Aziz Ansari around a month ago!